ChrisBeep98/Nevado-trek-backend-V2.0/PLANNING_TASKS.md

 - [x] Database cleanup and production data setup
 - [x] First production tour with proper formatting (day 1-4, dual currency)
 - [x] First event and booking created for Nevado del Tolima tour
+- [x] Multiple Events Per Date Enhancement:
+     - Enhanced adminUpdateBookingDetails with createNewEvent parameter
+     - Enhanced createBooking with createNewEvent parameter
+     - Enhanced adminTransferBooking with createNewEvent parameter
+     - New adminCreateEvent endpoint for creating events independently
+     - New adminSplitEvent endpoint for splitting events
+     - New adminGetEventsByDate endpoint for getting events by date

 ### 🔄 In Progress
 - Live customer bookings and revenue generation